Ali rope-a-doping Foreman in the Rumble in the Jungle

 The generalized rope-a-dope strategy is to avoid punching yourself out when you encounter obstructing forces you cannot overpower.
 Instead, bide your time, conserve your energy, and gracefully keep moving toward open avenues of possibility.

 The first Trump/Clinton debate is a classic illustration of how to apply Rope-a-Dope.
-Yes, it would be great if this election took place in an alternate universe where candidates thoughtfully discussed key issues and our attention wasn’t dominated by vulgar power contests with an uniformed reality television star who more than earned his Politifact title of “liar of the year.”
+Yes, it would be great if this election took place in an alternate universe where candidates thoughtfully discussed key issues and our attention wasn’t dominated by vulgar power contests with a uniformed reality television star who more than earned his Politifact title of “liar of the year.”
 The debate was a power contest, far more than a discussion of issues and I’m going to analyze it from the power perspective.

 Trump was his usual, hyper-aggressive self.
-He sought to dominate through volume of sound, quantity of words and various bullying tactics that worked well for him in the Republican primary debates.
+He sought to dominate through volume of sound, quantity of words, and various bullying tactics that worked well for him in the Republican primary debates.
 He exemplified what William Butler Yeats prophecized in his apocalyptic poem, The Second Coming:

 The best lack all conviction, while the worst